UoB-COMSM0110/2024-group-6/README.md

 This ensures that SuperSpaceMan achieves a suitable balance between demand and playability.

 # Process
+"COPY OVER FROM GOOGLE DOCUMENT"

 # Conclusion
+"COPY OVER FROM GOOGLE DOCUMENT"

 # Individual contribution
 "DO NOT WRITE ANYTHING HERE YET"

 # Group notes